alexeymorgunov/structbioinfo/README.md

 b) Download the `.fasta` file containing the sequence of our protein.
 We'll need it later.
 Also add it to the basket on the website.

+At this stage, quickly jump to section 5 below and submit the sequence for coevolutionary analysis.

 c) Note down the residue numbers interacting with ligands.
 We'll visualise them later.

 d) Find the table listing available 3D structure models.
 Choose the link destination to be RCSB PDB.
 Click through to all available structure models and check their quality indicators.
 Which one do you think we should choose to look at?
 Download the `.pdb` file.